armory/docs/content/en/docs/armory-admin/mtls-configure.md

 ---
-title: Spinnaker Services mTLS
+title: Configuring mTLS for Spinnaker Services
-weight: 45
+linkTitle: Configuring mTLS
 aliases:
-  - /spinnaker_install_admin_guides/spinnaker-services-mtls/
-  - /spinnaker_install_admin_guides/services_mtls/
+- /spinnaker-install-admin-guides/service-mtls/
+description: This guide describes how to enable mutual TLS (mTLS) between Spinnaker services and is building on top of how to enable TLS.
+Adding mTLS provides additional security for your Spinnaker services since only validated clients can interact with services when mTLS is enabled.
 ---

-This guide describes how to enable mutual TLS (mTLS) between Spinnaker services and is building on top of [how to enable TLS]({{< ref "services-tls" >}}).
-Adding mTLS provides additional security for your Spinnaker services as only validated clients can interact with services when mTLS is enabled.

 ## Introduction